Best advent calendars to count down to the holidays - National | Globalnews.ca

 The Curator independently decides what topics and products we feature.
 When you purchase an item through our links, we may earn a commission.
 Promotions and products are subject to availability and retailer terms.

 With the most wonderful time of the year approaching, it’s time to start counting down to the holidays.
 What better way to do so than with advent calendars?
 We’ve rounded up the best ones of the year to give you a head start.
-For the foodies, beauty lovers and kids alike—unwrap a surprise with these advent calendars, there’s something for everyone (and surely make for great gifts, too!)
+For the foodies, beauty lovers and kids alike—unwrap special surprises with these advent calendars.
+There’s something for everyone (and they’re sure to make for great gifts, too!).

 Feast your eyes on the ultimate beauty advent calendar that will bring you 24 days of utter glam.
 Set as a puzzle, this cube advent calendar from Benefit brings you either a full-size or mini surprise from Benefit’s most popular beauty items, including mascara, bronzer, blush, makeup primer, highlighters, makeup removers and more.
 So, spin, flip and twist your way to ultimate beauty wins.

 Add to the man in your life’s must-haves collection with this beard oil advent calendar.
-With different beard oils from different scents, each day is an unpredictable surprise.
+Containing different beard oils with different scents, each day is an unpredictable surprise.
 Bearded fans will love this 24-day ultimate selection and will definitely feel pampered while at it.

 This advent calendar is a beauty-lover’s dream.
 This heavenly-smelling calendar will take you on a journey through the senses as each day features a premium collection of L’Occitane’s top skincare, body and hair care, fragrances and hand care.
 Plus, some classics, including the Immortelle Overnight Reset Oil-in Serum.
 Relax and rejuvenate for 24 days as you prep for the holidays or simply for your everyday routine.